thingsboard/thingsboard.github.io/docs/trendz/getting-started.md

 ## Prerequisites

-You will need to have a Trendz Analytics server up and running.
+You will need to have a Trendz Analytics up and running.
-The easiest way is to use [Trendz Cloud](/docs/trendz/install/cloud/) SaaS.
+The easiest way is to use [Trendz Analytics add-on in ThingsBoard Cloud](/docs/trendz/install/cloud/) SaaS.

 Alternatively, you can install Trendz Analytics using the [Installation Guide](/docs/trendz/install/installation-options/).